Tahir-Siddiqh/Codecademy-Projects/README.md

 * **restraunt.py is a small project on classes and their uses while programming where they provide us with structure and clarity.**
 * frequency.py is an interesting testing problem wher I found frequency of words/objects in a dictionary
 * Fender.py is a simple fun exercise on file system in python.
+* veneer.py is a project on classes and how to build a functions in python that help make an art-dealer network